-AZ-104 is moderate in the RoleMath difficulty model: 40/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+AZ-104 has no vendor-stated experience expectation.
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether operational Azure administration across identity, storage, compute, networking, monitoring, backup, and automation matches the work you can already do.

 Key takeaways

-- The page maps the credential to role contexts such as Cloud Support Associate, Data Analyst, Cloud Engineer, then uses role tasks to shape study priorities.
+- The page maps the credential to role contexts such as Cloud Engineer, Junior Systems Administrator, then uses role tasks to shape study priorities.

 - Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.